ars0915/note/pages/StatsReport.md

 	- 網路相關
 		- packetsLost
 		- framesDropped
-		- pliCount: Number of Picture Loss Indication (PLI) messages received, signaling video loss recovery requests. id:: 67dce088-e75d-44d3-8fbc-deecb820c2fd
+		- pliCount: A PLI is sent by the receiver when it detects missing video frames and requests a keyframe id:: 67dce088-e75d-44d3-8fbc-deecb820c2fd
 		- framesReceived
 		- jitterBufferDelay